harmony-one/x/progress/sergey-karasev.md

+2023-12-04 Mon: I have started working on the iPhone 15 action button that triggers the "Surprise Me!" feature, and I am researching how to implement metrics for the signing key proxy, and subsequent requests.

+---

 2023-12-01 Fri: I am working on a bug in the server-side user whitelist checker.

 2023-11-30 Thu: I have started to explore how to perform fuzzing, but I couldn't find a testing fuzzing toolkit (the ones I found are over 4 years old), and I assume we will have to create our own tools.